Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Appendix: The relativized Jensen-Karp-Theorem

 \begin{corollary}{ } Let $x$ be ITRM-recognizable by an ITRM-program $P$ using $n$ registers.
 Then $x\in L_{\omega_{n+2}^{\text{CK},x}}$. \end{corollary} \begin{proof} Since $P$ recognizes $x$, $P^{y}$ will halt for every oracle $y$.
 As $P$ uses only $n$ registers, we have that for every $y\subseteq\omega$, $P^{y}$ will run for less than $\omega_{n+1}^{\text{CK},x}$ many steps.
 Hence the statement $P^{y}\downarrow=1$ is absolute between $L_{\omega_{n+1}^{\text{CK},y}}$ and $V_{\omega_{n+1}^{\text{CK},y}}$, provided that $y\in L_{\omega_{n+1}^{\text{CK},y}}$.
 Let $\tau$ be the halting time of $P^{x}$, so $\tau<\omega_{n+1}^{\text{CK},x}$.
 By Theorem \ref{strongJK}, the parameter-free $\Sigma_{1}$-statement $\psi\equiv$`There is $y\subseteq\omega$ such that $P^{y}\downarrow=1$' is absolute between $L_{\tau^{++}_{x}}=L_{\omega_{n+2}^{\text{CK},x}}$ and $V_{\tau^{++}_{x}}=V_{\omega_{n+2}^{\text{CK},x}}$.
 As $P$ recognizes $x$ and $x\in V_{\omega+1}\subseteq V_{\omega_{n+2}^{\text{CK},x}}$, by the bound on the halting times (see Theorem \ref{hp}) and absoluteness of computations, we have $V_{\omega_{n+2}^{\text{CK},x}}\models\psi$, so $L_{\omega_{n+2}^{\text{CK},x}}\models\psi$, so $x\in L_{\omega_{n+2}^{\text{CK},x}}$ by definition of recognizability and absoluteness of computations. \end{proof}

 Both theorems can be combined in the obvious way.
-The proofs work very much along the lines of the Jensen-Karp proof; for the sake of completeness, we give the details of the proof of Theorem \ref{parameterJK} here.
+Though we use ITRMs instead of Jensen and Karp's primitiv recursive set functions, the proofs work very much along the lines of Jensen's and Karp's proof of the second Theorem in section $5$ of \cite{JK}; it is for the sake of completeness that we give the details of the proof of Theorem \ref{parameterJK} here.

-The central tool in both proofs is the following variant of Jensen's and Karp's `Main Lemma' (for the definition of `prim', see \cite{JK}):